 If you don’t have a mobile website and are struggling to convert your mobile traffic despite all your hard work, there’s a secret little trick to drive some cheap conversions with call extensions.
 Rather than showing your ad with the traditional headline that would take you to a landing page, you can simply give users the option to call, but not direct them to your website where they may not convert.
 You’ll still be charged your standard CPC for the call, but you’ve got your customer on the phone now, so that’s a relatively cheap conversion right there.

 To have your mobile ads exclusively drive calls like this, you’ll need to edit your call extensions to only show your phone number, rather than your website and phone number.
-We highly recommend using a Google forwarding number in these circumstances so that you’ll have some form of AdWords call tracking on mobile.
+We highly recommend using a Google forwarding number in these circumstances so that you’ll have some form of Google Ads (formerly known as Google AdWords) call tracking on mobile.

 The mobile PPC market may be more difficult for advertisers but with the right mobile strategy, you can expect plenty of success on mobile too.
 What other strategies have you tried with your accounts?
 Share your greatest tricks (or failures) below in the comments!